 The district and school policies and the School Improvement/Schoolwide Plans are reviewed each school year and revised annually.
-Sources used in the development of these policies and plans include individual school meetings, completed workshop evaluations, annual parent survey results, parent meetings, workshop discussions, and parent-teacher conferences.
-This policy and all school policies are posted on our system and school websites.
-This policy is a working document subject to review and revision.
+Sources used in the development of these policies and plans include individual school meetings, completed workshop evaluations, annual parent survey results, parent meetings, workshop discussions, and parent-teacher

 - ZES will involve parents in the planning, review, and improvement of the policy by inviting them to take part in developing the School Improvement Plan (SIP). - ZES will provide the policy in an understandable and uniform format. - ZES will make the School Involvement Plan available to the community through discussions and review during the school's fall events: Orientation and Open House.
-The Parental Involvement Plan will be included in the Zachary Elementary Handbook. - ZES will periodically update the Parental Involvement Policy to meet the changing needs of parents and the school.

-2. Zachary Elementary School will take the following actions to involve parents in the process of school review and improvement under section 1116 of the ESEA:
+The Parental Involvement Plan will be included in the Zachary Elementary Handbook. - ZES will periodically update the Parental Involvement Policy to meet the changing needs of parents and the school. - 2.
+Zachary Elementary School will take the following actions to involve parents in the process of school review and improvement under section 1116 of the ESEA:

-During various school and family activities (Open House, Star Student Breakfast, Spring Picnic, LEAP Parent Night), parents are given the opportunity to reflect and provide feedback to help us review and continuously improve our programs.
-3. Zachary Elementary School will hold an annual meeting to inform parents of the school's participation in Title I, Part A programs, and to explain the Title I, Part A requirements and the right of parents to be involved in Title I, Part A programs.
+During various school and family activities (Open House, Family Nights, Spring Picnic, LEAP Parent Nights), parents are given the opportunity to reflect and provide feedback to help us review and continuously improve our programs.

+- 3. Zachary Elementary School will hold an annual meeting to inform parents of the school's participation in Title I, Part A programs, and to explain the Title I, Part A requirements and the right of parents to be involved in Title I, Part A programs.
 The school will convene the meeting at a time convenient for parents and will offer a flexible number of additional parental involvement meetings, such as in the morning or evening, so that as many parents as possible are able to attend.
-The school will invite all parents of children participating in Title I, Part A programs to this meeting, and will encourage them to attend, by:

-- Parent/teacher conferences are held.
-Teachers send home notifications for available days & times. - Host an annual meeting at the fall Orientation/Open House event, to inform parents of their school's participation in Title I, the requirements of Title I, and the right of parents to be involved. - Provide updates on participation in Title I and opportunities for involvement at scheduled parent organization meetings. - Inform parents of the meeting and encourage and invite parents to attend by sending: reminder notes home with students, electronic reminders, and posting on our school website and social media pages.
+The school will invite all parents of children participating in Title I, Part A programs to this meeting, and will encourage them to attend, by: - Parent/teacher conferences are held.
+Teachers send home notifications for available days & times. - Host an annual meeting at the fall Orientation/Open House event, to inform parents of their school's participation in Title I, the requirements of Title I, and the right of parents to be involved. - Provide updates on participation in Title I and opportunities for involvement at scheduled parent organization meetings.

-4. Zachary Elementary School will provide parents of participating children information in a timely manner about Title I, Part A programs that includes a description and explanation of the school's curriculum, the forms of academic assessment used to measure children's progress, and the proficiency levels students are expected to meet by:

-- Sending home graded papers, progress reports, paper packets, Parent Command (online gradebook)
+- Inform parents of the meeting and encourage and invite parents to attend by sending: reminder notes home with students, electronic reminders, and posting on our school website and social media pages. - 4.
+Zachary Elementary School will provide parents of participating children information in a timely manner about Title I, Part A programs that includes a description and explanation of the school's curriculum, the forms of academic assessment used to measure children's progress, and the proficiency levels students are expected to meet by: - Sending home graded papers, progress reports, paper packets, Parent Command (online gradebook)

-- Mailing of student scores
+Mailing of student scores

-- Open House
+Open House

-- LEAP parent workshops
+LÉAP parent workshops

-- Scheduling parent/teacher conferences
+Scheduling parent/teacher conferences

-- Making phone calls; sending home homework, and notes in agendas
+Making phone calls; sending home homework, and notes in agendas

-- Intervention effectiveness is shown through progress monitoring
+Intervention effectiveness is shown through progress monitoring

-5. Zachary Elementary School will at the request of parents, provide opportunities for regular meetings for parents to formulate suggestions and to participate, as appropriate, in decisions about the education of their children.
-The school will respond to any such suggestions as soon as practicably possible by:

-- Hold parent/teacher conference during the year at which the Student/Parent/Teacher Compact will be discussed as it relates to the student's achievement - Opportunities for parents to volunteer and participate in their student's class and observe classroom activities - Counselor and/or Principal meet with families and teachers to discuss any specific concerns.
+- 5. Zachary Elementary School will at the request of parents, provide opportunities for regular meetings for parents to formulate suggestions and to participate, as appropriate, in decisions about the education of their children.
+The school will respond to any such suggestions as soon as practicably possible by: - Hold parent/teacher conference during the year at which the Student/Parent/Teacher Compact will be discussed as it relates to the student's achievement - Opportunities for parents to volunteer - Counselor and/or Principal meet with families and teachers to discuss any specific concerns. - Email correspondence between parents and teachers